Urigo/graphql-modules/website/docs/index.md

 Let's understand how to define each module's schema and how to separate it into smaller pieces.

-Each one of our modules, contributes small part of the schema, and the GraphQL `Application` merged it into a complete schema.
+Each one of our modules contributes a small part of the schema, and the GraphQL `Application` merges it into a complete schema.

 ### User Module